Brillouin Light Scattering from Quantized Spin Waves in Nanowires with Antisymmetric Exchange Interactions

 As noted, the frequency shift is a direct consequence of the spin-wave dispersion being asymmetric with respect to wave vector inversion ($k\rightarrow -k$), i.e.,:

 where $f_0$ is the spin-wave frequency in the absence of the DMI, $\gamma$ is the gyromagnetic ratio, $M_\rm{s}$ is the saturation magnetization, $k$ is the spin-wave vector, $p = \pm 1$ indicates the magnetization polarity with respect to the $x$ direction in the scattering geometry shown in Fig.~\ref{fig_BLS_SEM}, and $D$ is the interfacial DMI.
-The frequency shifts as a function of wire width in the longitudinal and transverse geometries are shown in Fig.~\ref{Fig:BLS_shift}(e).
+The frequency shift as a function of wire width in the longitudinal and transverse geometries are shown in Fig.~\ref{Fig:BLS_shift}(e).
 In the longitudinal geometry, where the spin waves propagate along the nanowire, the frequency shift is independent of wire width.
 This is consistent with Eq.~\ref{Eq:FM} and enables determination of the interfacial DMI from the frequency shift, with the known magnetization and gyromagnetic ratio~\cite{nembach2015linear}.
 The latter are determined using magnetometry and ferromagnetic resonance spectroscopy to be $M_\rm{s} = \SI{9.39 \pm0.01 e5}{A/m}$ and $\gamma/2 \pi = \SI{30.3 \pm 0.1}{GHz/T}$, respectively.
-We thus find the interfacial DMI to be $D = \SI{4.79 \pm 0.07 e-4}{J/m^2}$ (see the Supplementary Materials~\cite{SM}).
+We thus find the interfacial DMI to be $D = \SI{4.79 \pm 0.07 e-4}{J/m^2}$.
+(The Appendix Sec.~\ref{Sec:Appendix_Angles} includes magnetic measurements and BLS results at different angles of incidence.)

 However, in the transverse geometry, the frequency shift between the Stokes and anti-Stokes peak positions strongly depends on the nanowire width (Fig.~\ref{Fig:BLS_shift}(c-d)); it decreases by more than a factor of 4 as the wire width varies from $\SI{400}{nm}$ to $\SI{100}{nm}$ (Fig.~\ref{Fig:BLS_shift}(e)).
 This large reduction in the frequency shift cannot reflect changes in the DMI, as the DMI interaction is local; it is associated with exchange interactions and spin-orbit coupling on neighboring atoms at the Co/Pt interface~\cite{kim2018correlation}.
 Further, no changes in the spin-wave frequency shift were seen in the longitudinal scattering geometry, which would be affected if there were changes in the magnetic characteristics of the nanowires as their width is reduced.